 Housing and Homeownership

-DHCD provides a variety of resources and opportunities for residents, homeowners, and future homeowners in Baltimore City.
+DHCD provides a variety of resources and opportunities for homeowners and future homeowners in Baltimore City.

 DHCD also strategically acquires, manages, and disposes of real property to create housing, social and economic development for Baltimore's neighborhoods.

-LEAD HAZARD REDUCTION – Lead remediation for eligible owner- and tenant-occupied properties.
-Household must include a pregnant woman or a child under 6.
+Lead Hazard Reduction – Lead remediation for the eligible owner- and tenant-occupied properties.
+Households must include a pregnant woman or a child under 6.

 An Adopt-A-Lot license is a temporary agreement that gives you legal right to steward a City-owned lot on an interim basis.
 The City has also partnered with the Water Department to give gardeners the opportunity to pay a flat rate of $120 to access water for their adopted lot during the standard garden season.